linux-test-project/ltp/lib/README.md

 ### Test library and exec()

-The piece of mapped memory to store the results to is not preserved over exec(2), hence to use the test library from a binary started by an exec() it has to be remaped.
-In this case the process must to call tst\_reinit() before calling any other library functions.
+The piece of mapped memory to store the results is not preserved over exec(2), hence to use the test library from a binary started by an exec() it has to be remapped.
+In this case, the process must call tst\_reinit() before calling any other library functions.
 In order to make this happen the program environment carries LTP\_IPC\_PATH variable with a path to the backing file on tmpfs.
 This also allows us to use the test library from shell testcases.